Divorce in Quebec

 The Only Ground for Divorce in Canada

-In the vast majority of cases, it is the one-year separation that is invoked.
-According to Justice Canada, you do not need to live at two different addresses to be considered "separated" — it is sufficient to demonstrate that you are no longer living as a couple (separate bedrooms, absence of shared life, no longer presenting yourselves as a couple to those around you).
+You have been living separately for at least one year.
+According to Justice Canada, you do not need to live at two different addresses — it is sufficient to demonstrate that you are no longer living as a couple (separate bedrooms, absence of shared life, no longer presenting yourselves as a couple to those around you).

 Residency requirement: to divorce in Quebec, at least one of the two spouses must have ordinarily resided in the province for at least one year before filing the request.